 What are the symptoms of ulcerative colitis?

-The main symptom of ulcerative colitis is bloody-slimy diarrhea: The frequency of bowel movements is high and there is slimy secretion.
-The following symptoms also occur:
+The main symptom of ulcerative colitis is diarrhea containing blood or pus.
+The frequency of bowel movements is high.
+The following symptoms can also occur:

 - Weight loss

-- Additionally fever and an increase in inflammatory cells in the blood (leukocytosis)
+- Fever and an increase of inflammatory cells and markers in the blood

 What are the first signs of ulcerative colitis?

-What symptoms and diseases can still occur with ulcerative colitis?
+What symptoms and conditions can occur alongside ulcerative colitis?

-Ulcerative colitis occurs in many cases together with diseases of the skin, liver and bile ducts, joints, and eyes.
-This knowledge is important to identify accompanying diseases as early as possible.
-Conversely, there should be increased vigilance for symptoms if diseases occur that often coexist with ulcerative colitis.
-The following table summarizes the common accompanying diseases and symptoms:
+In many cases, ulcerative colitis occurs together with conditions of the skin, liver and bile ducts, joints, and eyes.
+This is important to know to identify associated conditions as early as possible.
+If any of these conditions occur, physicians should be vigilant and check for ulcerative colitis.
+This table summarizes commonly associated conditions:

-Can constipation also be a symptom of ulcerative colitis?
+Can constipation be a symptom of ulcerative colitis?

-The main symptom of ulcerative colitis is bloody-slimy diarrhea, so constipation is not a typical symptom of ulcerative colitis.
-Inflammation of the intestinal mucosa in ulcerative colitis can in rare cases lead to narrowing (stenosis) of the large intestine.
-These constrictions can cause constipation.
+Ulcerative colitis mainly manifests with diarrhea containing blood or pus.
+However, some people may experience constipation, especially when the condition only affects the last section of the large intestine.
+Inflammation of the intestinal mucosa in ulcerative colitis can, in rare cases, lead to narrowing of the large intestine (stenosis).
+This constriction can also cause constipation.
 Stenosis is much more common in Crohn's disease and is not a typical symptom of ulcerative colitis.

 How is ulcerative colitis diagnosed?

-With a typical medical history and typical lesions of the intestinal mucosa, the diagnosis of ulcerative colitis is made.
-The laboratory values are used for orientation in diagnostics, for example if the patient's anamnesis is not clear or the symptoms are mild.
+With a typical medical history and typical lesions of the intestinal mucosa, an ulcerative colitis diagnosis can be made.
+The laboratory values are used for orientation in the diagnosis, for example, if the patient's anamnesis is not clear or symptoms are mild.